magredal/Enhancing-ML-Thermobarometry-for-Clinopyroxene-Bearing-Magmas-Web-app/README.md

 NOTE: the training and bias estimation of this model will take several hours and space in your disk!

+The ready-to-use user version of the codes is available at the FAIR repository Zenodo for downloading at the link: https://zenodo.org/record/8318987

 If you have any issues please write to: maurizio.petrelli@unipg.it, monica.agredalopez@studenti.unipg.it